-The importance of art and its types of art included in this category are architecture, painted murals, sculpture, and other art forms.
+The importance of art and its types of art included in this category are architecture, painted murals, sculptures, and other art forms.
 Some critics claim that putting arts from very different civilizations together in this way merely because they were located near each other and were created around the same way is forced.

 It can be said, however, that all of these have influenced later art movements, including those in our own day.

-Origins and Historical Importance:
+Aegean Art Origins and Historical Importance:

 Art of the Cyclades

-Since archaeology and tourism began in the late 1880s on what were previously lonely farming communities, much of what is left of the art and culture has disappeared or been destroyed.
+Since archaeology and tourism began in the late 1880s on what were previously lonely farming communities, much of what is left of the art and culture have disappeared or been destroyed.
 Art was known for its therapy functions.

-From Cycladic artists we have the first known Greek sculpture, characterized by nearly featureless faces on simplistic oval heads, and often Venus type figurines.
+From Cycladic artists, we have the first known Greek sculpture, characterized by nearly featureless faces on simplistic oval heads, and often Venus type figurines.
 The simplicity of Cycladic cultures is often compared to modern sculptors such as Henry Moore.
 Many of the sculptures feature only a nose, or sometimes the outlines of eyes.

-A Cycladic sculpture was featured at the opening of the Olympics in Athens in 2004, and the art period enjoyed resurgence in popularity.
+A Cycladic sculpture was featured at the opening of the Olympics in Athens in 2004, and the art period enjoyed a resurgence in popularity.

 Art of the Minoans